Marginal $T\bar{T}$-Like Deformation and ModMax Theories in Two Dimensions: Marginal -like deformation

-Using the marginal $T\bar{T}$ operator in eq. \eqref{Ogama2} and the free Lagrangian\reef{pureboson}, we can deform this theory to first order of $\gamma$.
-Due to the conformal condition the energy-momentum tensor is traceless, therefore the constant $b$ does not appear in the marginal operator $O_{0}$.
-We obtain the from of the marginal operator $O_{0}$ in first order as fallows
+It is obvious that the energy-momentum tensor \eqref{EMT20} is traceless which is consistent with the conformal condition for a non-interacting 2D QFT, therefore the constant $b$ does not appear in the marginal operator $O^{\gamma}_{0}$.
+Now, from \eqref{EMT20} and \eqref{Ogama2} we have

-Substituting this operator in Eq. \reef{L1}, the deformed Lagrangian up to the first order of $\gamma$ is derived
+therefore, the deformed Lagrangian up to the first order of $\gamma$ from Eq. \reef{L1} is given by

-It is noticed that one can deform the Lagrangian to the next order of $\gamma$, by using the first order deformed Lagrangian \reef{dL1}.
-As consequent, the energy-momentum tensor of the first order deformed theory is obtained as follows
+We note that one can deform the Lagrangian to the next order of $\gamma$ using the first order deformed Lagrangian \reef{dL1}.
+Consequently, the energy-momentum tensor of the first order deformed theory is obtained as follows